What Are Database Models? Types, Examples, and Use Cases Explained

 The ER model is particularly useful during the initial stages of database design, offering a visual guide for mapping data relationships.
 Its clarity and ease of use make it a valuable tool for designers and stakeholders alike.

-Strengths and Weaknesses of Entity-Relationship Model
+Strengths and Weaknesses of the Entity-Relationship Model

 One of the key strengths of the ER model is its visual representation, which is often more intuitive for users to understand compared to other models.
-This makes it an excellent tool for communicating database design concepts to non-technical stakeholders, ensuring that everyone is on the same page.
+This makes it an excellent tool for communicating database design concepts to non-technical stakeholders, guaranteeing that everyone is on the same page.

 However, the ER model has limitations.
 It does not effectively represent all types of relationships, especially complex ones.
 Additionally, while it serves as a step toward designing a relational database, it lacks features for data manipulation, limiting its functionality in practical applications.